JaviFuentes94/JaviFuentes94.github.io/blog/_posts/2021-03-23-Lessons-promoting-side-project.md

 </figure>

-With this goal in mind, I spent ~1 hour per day developing the product and after a couple of weeks, I had something to show the world!
+With this goal in mind, I spent ~1 hour per day developing the product, and after a couple of weeks, I had something to show the world!
 (Read more about how I built it [here](https://twitter.com/JavierFnts/status/1363522529072214019?s=20)).
 But building it was the part I was comfortable with.
 How about promoting it?
 ## Where to promote a side project
 The product is ready, now, where are the people that can be interested?
 I used these channels, with diverse levels of success:
 #### Twitter